Binucleated cells

 Binucleated cells are cells that contain two nuclei.
-This type of cell is most commonly found in cancer cells and may arise from a variety of causes.
+This type of cell is commonly found in normal tissues including the heart, and liver, and in certain cancers that may arise from a variety of causes.
+They also occur in fungi (dikaryon).

 Binucleation can be easily visualized through staining and microscopy.
 In general, binucleation has negative effects on cell viability and subsequent mitosis.

-They also occur physiologically in hepatocytes, chondrocytes and in fungi (dikaryon).